-In our 50+ years of practice as a firm, we have achieved:
+In our 60+ years of practice as a firm, we have achieved:

 Our two record-setting medical malpractice cases involved surgical malpractice: in one case, a doctor operated negligently on an infant in a procedure he was not trained or prepared to do.
 In the other case, a world-renowned heart surgeon badly conducted a procedure that was not authorized by the infant's parents.
 Our Philadelphia surgical malpractice firm achieved $100 million and $55 million respectively for our clients to ensure that their children received the lifelong medical support they require as a result of surgical malpractice.

+Surgical errors should not happen under any circumstances, but they still occur when hospital staff does not adhere to established safety procedure.
+According to a 2012 Johns Hopkins study, surgical malpractice occurs at least 4,000 times a year.
 Because there are so many surgery mistakes occurring each year, the Joint Commission, the organization that gives hospitals their accreditation, developed a "Universal Protocol" that requires every surgeon, nurse, nurse anesthetist, surgical technician or anyone else involved in a surgery to take a "time-out" to confirm the right patient and right surgical procedure, in addition to completing a surgical checklist prior to any surgery.

 Some of the common surgical procedures that lead to complications are:

-Our Philadelphia medical malpractice firm is familiar with the pain and suffering that surgical malpractice causes.
+Our medical malpractice firm is familiar with the pain and suffering that surgical malpractice causes.
 The injuries, the lifelong pain, the inability to go back to work or enjoy the same quality of life-these are all-too-common effects of surgical negligence.
 That's why our firm exists.
 Every verdict or settlement we've won has gone toward helping our clients fully recover from their harm, receiving the medical, emotional, and financial support they deserve.

 Any surgical or anesthesia mistake can lead to: